onassar/PHP-ImageHelper/README.md

-The reason for the large number of files for a fundamentally straightforward process was to decouple all the different implementation threads going on (eg. file types, resizing engines, manipulation types).
+The reason for the large number of files for a fundamentally straightforward process was to decouple all the different implementation threads going on (eg. file types, manipulation engines, manipulation types).

 ### Resizing
 The resizing of an image, quite simply, scales an image down to a desired size.